 This collection includes news, sports, entertainment and more.
 The online database allows searches and orders to their database and from their archive collection.
-See also Gaumont Pathé, the French equivalent.
+See also Gaumont Pathé (below), which is the French equivalent.

 The Cinémathèque Française hosts the largest archive of films, movie documents, and film-related objects in the world.
 The Bibliothèque du Film (see above) merged with the Cinémathèque Française in 2007.

-The Crawford Theater Collection at Yale contains numerous film stills (such as the ones used throughout this guide) as well as materials on theater.
+The Crawford Theater Collection in Yale's Manuscripts and Archives contains numerous film stills (such as the ones used throughout this guide) as well as materials on theater.
 The link above will open the online finding aid.